prettydiff/wisdom/controversial_opinions.md

 Female brains also have a substantially wider inter-hemispheric bridge that may allow parallel processing capabilities that are less developed in males.

 Males, on the other hand, are measured having a negligibly increased spatial processing capability compared to females, but dominate on spatial processing evaluations compared to females indicating a male preference, almost to the point of singular reliance, upon spatial processing for problem solving.
-That is convenient to solve for a variety of abstract reasoning problems, but it also presents as a single point of failure and its among the most expensive (tiring) of thought exercises.
+That is convenient to solve for a variety of abstract reasoning problems, but it also presents as a single point of failure.
+Its among the most expensive (tiring) of thought exercises.
 Females preference spatial processing less than males, which is less exhaustive, but may present as slower reasoning on problems best solved by spatial reasoning.
+This is actually already measured in psychology, but I think its unfair to measures of female mental performance.
+Females tend to preference low cost thought exercises to solve problems first, such as memory recall.
+While tests of spatial performance preference males, I suspect if provide a wide distribution of real world cognitive exercises spanning hours that females would be measurably less exhausted (extremely so) than males at the conclusion of evaluation.

-Regardless, I have not discovered any research or identified any self-observations that indicate one sex performs better at programming than the other.
+Regardless, I have not discovered any research or identified any self-observations that indicate one sex performs better at programming than the other, either in general or upon specific task evaluation.
 It seems the greatest discriminator for programmers is intelligence and that factor applies equally to the sexes.
 Females are a minority population among developers, and if that isn't a result of capability its a result of selection and/or preference.
 My strongest recommendation is to encourage more women to become programmers as this injects a greater diversity of problem solving capabilities.